 Looking for resources?

 1) Original resources for therapists.
 We are constantly creating new handouts and treatment information based on our work in treatment development.
 We publish these resources as they become available.
-Most of these resources relate to acceptance and commitment therapy (ACT) as a method for working with self-criticism and shame, but we also include work based on compassion-focused therapy and emotion-focused therapy.
+Most of these resources relate to acceptance and commitment therapy (ACT) as a method for working with self-criticism and shame, but we also include work based on compassion-focused therapy, radically open dialectical behavior therapy, and emotion-focused therapy.

 2) Training events relevant to therapists wanting to learn more about compassion in psychotherapy.
 We list trainings that we give, along with those of others that we've heard about on the mindful self-compassion approach (not really therapy, but related), compassion-focused therapy, or acceptance and commitment therapy if there is a focus on self-compassion and/or shame.
 If you know of a training that is not on our training page, let us know!